Nothing in this article is meant to be construed as medical advice. If you have questions about your health, please consult a doctor.

 Staying up to date on what’s happening in regards to COVID-19 is also a great idea, as you will be able to answer questions on the subject, which will set long-term or first-time clients at ease.

 Knowing some of the specific communities that have experienced outbreaks is a great place to start.
-And feel free to review online content from credible sources, such as Harvard University School of Public Health, which attempted to answer a number of common COVID-19 questions.
+And feel free to review online content from credible sources, such as the World Health Organization or the UK Government.

-While it’s important to stay safe while cutting hair, grooming beards, or creating nail art—it’s just as important to prioritize your own health by following some of these simple, straightforward tips:
+While it’s important to stay safe while cutting hair, grooming beards, or creating nail art—it’s just as important to prioritise your own health by following some of these simple, straightforward tips:

-- Keep hand sanitizer on you, if possible, and wash hands with soap and water frequently
+- Keep hand sanitiser on you, if possible, and wash hands with soap and water frequently

 - Avoid touching your eyes, nose, and mouth